karpathy/arxiv-sanity-preserver/README.md

 $ pip install python-dateutil   # only in serve.py for some date utils
 $ pip install flask             # only in serve.py
 $ pip install tornado           # only in serve.py
+$ pip install sqlite3           # only in serve.py
 ```

 ### Processing pipeline